-The next session of Stanford e-Japan (Fall 2019) will take place October 2019 - February 2020; applications for the course will be accepted June 24 to August 1, 2019.
+The Fall 2019 course is currently in session.
+The next session of Stanford e-Japan (Spring 2020) will take place February - June 2020; applications for the course will be accepted Dec.
+1, 2019 - Jan.
+8, 2020.
 Accepted students will participate in approximately 10 “virtual classes” via the Internet.
-The “virtual classes” will be offered 2–3 times a month on Saturday afternoons (1 PM Japan time).
+The “virtual classes” will be offered 2–3 times a month on Saturday afternoons (1 - 2:30 PM Japan time).
 Students should expect to allot 3–4 hours per week to complete the lectures, discussions, readings, and assignments.
 Since this is a distance-learning course, however, students will be able to structure most of the work around their individual schedules.

 The course will culminate in an independent research project.
 Final research projects will be printed in journal format, and students will also be required to lead one presentation on U.S. society at their schools or in their local communities.